Did you know how scary the Half-life of your online comms is?

 Half-life communications

-Marketing implications of the short half-life
+Marketing implications and actions of the short half-life

-2. Put a different spin on your original message Of course, you can just repeat, but express it differently may engage others who didn’t find the original interesting.
+2. Put a different spin on your original message Of course, you can simply repeat, but express it differently may engage others who didn’t find the original interesting.
 Maybe ask a question encouraging a response.

 3. Reshare other people’s messages It’s good to engage with others and not just broadcast, so maybe add the link in your reply to others.